 Jessa

-A kind and gifted healer, she was killed during the King of Adarlan’s purge of magic.
+Yrene's Mother was a kind and gifted healer, who was killed during the King of Adarlan’s purge of magic.

 Stygian Spiders

-Giant spiders that are highly intelligent and able to speak.
-They are known for their Spidersilk, a highly durable yet lightweight organic matter, which they trade to humans in exchange for intangibles such as dreams, hopes, youth, and memories.
+Stygian Spiders are giant spiders that are very intelligent and able to speak.
+They are known for their Spidersilk, a highly durable yet lightweight organic matter, that they trade with humans in exchange for intangibles such as dreams, hopes, youth, and memories.

 Mute Master